-- To disengage your new rotor again, you will need a puller M27x1,25 (part-no.: 99 99 799 00 -Not provided!-). - Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off.

-- Make sure your motorcycle rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
-Note that you will install a 12 volts system, so you will either need to replace all lightbulbs to 12 volt ones.
+- To disengage your new rotor again, you will need a puller M27x1.25 (part-no.: 99 99 799 00 -Not provided!-). - Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off. - Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the magneto side of the engine.